New Force (Italy): Political platform

 New Force is also characterized by Euroscepticism; Roberto Fiore, FN leader, stated that he wanted to oppose "with all possible legal means" the entry into force of the Lisbon Treaty.
 As the Russo-Ukrainian War began, the party started supporting Russia, although it had previously enjoyed relations with Ukrainian far-right groups.
 This has created a disunity with CasaPound, which is pro-Ukraine.
 According to the Italian edition of the HuffPost, members of New Force went to fight in Ukraine for Russia, among them Andrea Palmeri, enlisted in the separatist forces in Donbas.

 Regarding the Israeli–Palestinian conflict, New Force is pro-Palestine and are accused of supporting extremist groups like Hamas (views that are shared among the Italian neo-fascist groups).
 After the October 7 attacks, New Force led by Roberto Fiore organized demonstrations in support of "Palestinian resistance".

+The party has also come out against the creation of a Mosque in Mestre.

+The party denies being neo-fascist, declares itself "national-popular", and considers left and right obsolete.